Code-Institute-Submissions/raeel97-spill-the-t_MarResub/README.md

 Pylint errors were ignored as these were not picked up in the pep8 validator!

+Other known errors or warnings were Missing module docstring/blank line at end of file and line too long.
+Errors not fixed would have broken code functionality if attempted.

 **Lighthouse** testing was done using **Chrome Developer Tools** :